Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Membership of other supervisory boards/regulatory committees:

-Blanc & Fischer Familienholding GmbH, Oberderdingen (Chairman since 20 May 2022)
+Blanc & Fischer Familienholding GmbH, Oberderdingen, Germany (Chairman)

 Markus Haase3)